 The A. Stucki sale partially offset the realized losses incurred during the fiscal year ended March 31, 2010.
-The unstable economic conditions have affected the general availability of credit and, as a result, during the quarter ended June 30, 2009, we sold 29 senior syndicated loans that were held in our portfolio of investments at March 31, 2009 to various investors in the syndicated loan market (the "Syndicated Loan Sales") to repay amounts outstanding under our prior line of credit with Deutsche Bank AG (the "Prior Credit Facility"), which matured in April 2009 and was not extended.
+The unstable economic conditions have affected the general availability of credit, and, as a result, during the quarter ended June 30, 2009, we sold 29 senior syndicated loans that were held in our portfolio of investments at March 31, 2009 to various investors in the syndicated loan market (the "Syndicated Loan Sales") to repay amounts outstanding under our prior line of credit with Deutsche Bank AG (the "Prior Credit Facility"), which matured in April 2009 and was not extended.
 These loans, in aggregate, had a cost value of approximately \$104.2 million, or 29.9% of the cost of our total investments, and an aggregate fair market value of approximately \$69.8 million, or 22.2% of the fair market value of our total investments, at March 31, 2009.
-As a result of the settlement of the Syndicated Loan Sales and other exits, at June 30, 2010, we had one remaining senior syndicated loan.
-We plan to exit the remaining senior syndicated loan when appropriate.
+As a result of the settlement of the Syndicated Loan Sales and other exits, at September 30, 2010, we had one remaining senior syndicated loan.
 Collectively, these sales have changed our asset composition in a manner that has affected our ability to satisfy certain elements of the Code's rules for maintenance of our RIC status.
-In order to maintain our status as a RIC, in addition to other requirements, as of the close of each quarter of our taxable year, we must meet the asset diversification test, which requires that at least 50% of the value of our assets consist of cash, cash items, U.S. government securities or certain other qualified securities (the "50% threshold").
-During the quarter ended June 30, 2010, we again fell below the required 50% threshold.
+To maintain our status as a RIC, in addition to other requirements, as of the close of each quarter of our taxable year, we must meet the asset diversification test, which requires that at least 50% of the value of our assets consist of cash, cash items, U.S. government securities or certain other qualified securities (the "50% threshold").
+During the quarter ended September 30, 2010, we again fell below the required 50% threshold.

 Failure to meet the 50% threshold alone will not result in our loss of RIC status.
-In circumstances where the failure to meet the 50% threshold is the result of fluctuations in the value of assets, including as a result of the sale of assets, we will still be deemed to have satisfied the 50% threshold and, therefore, maintain our RIC status, as long as we have not made any new investments, including additional investments in our existing portfolio companies (such as advances under outstanding lines of credit), since the time that we fell below the 50% threshold.
-At June 30, 2010, the fifth quarterly measurement date following the Syndicated Loan Sales, we satisfied the 50% threshold through the purchase of short-term qualified securities, which was funded primarily through a short-term loan agreement.
-Subsequent to the June 30, 2010 measurement date, the short-term qualified securities matured and we repaid the short-term loan.
+In circumstances where the failure to meet the 50% threshold is the result of fluctuations in the value of assets, including as a result of the sale of assets, we will still be deemed to have satisfied the 50% threshold and, therefore, maintain our RIC status, provided that we have not made any new investments, including additional investments in our existing portfolio companies (such as advances under outstanding lines of credit), since the time that we fell below the 50% threshold.
+At September 30, 2010, we satisfied the 50% threshold through the purchase of short-term qualified securities, which was funded primarily through a short-term loan agreement.
+Subsequent to the September 30, 2010 measurement date, the short-term qualified securities matured and we repaid the short-term loan.
 See "-Recent Developments-Short-Term Loan" for more information regarding this transaction.
-Due to the A. Stucki sale, which effectively transformed \$50.4 million in "non-qualified securities" under the Code into "qualified securities," we are above the 50% threshold as of the end of the quarter when the measurement occurs.
+As of the date of this filing, we remain below the 50% threshold.
+Due to the A. Stucki sale, which effectively transformed \$50.4 million in "non-qualified securities" under the Code into "qualified securities," we were able to meet the 50% threshold with the purchase of \$25.0 million of short-term qualified securities, which is less than the \$75.0 million we have purchased in each of the past several quarters.